proxmox/proxmox-backup/docs/glossary.rst

       Rust is a new, fast and memory-efficient system programming language.
 It has no runtime or garbage collector.
 Rust’s rich type system and ownership model guarantee memory-safety and thread-safety.
-I can eliminate many classes of bugs at compile-time.
+This can eliminate many classes of bugs at compile-time.

    `Sphinx`_

-      Is a tool that makes it easy to create intelligent and beautiful documentation.
+      Is a tool that makes it easy to create intelligent and nicely formatted documentation.
 It was originally created for the documentation of the Python programming language.
 It has excellent facilities for the documentation of software projects in a range of languages.

    `reStructuredText`_

-      Is an easy-to-read, what-you-see-is-what-you-get plaintext
+      Is an easy-to-read, what-you-see-is-what-you-get, plaintext
       markup syntax and parser system.

    `FUSE`